-For the fiscal year ended June 30, 2019, the expenditures made in the Town's General Fund exceeded the authorized appropriations made by the governing board for general government activities.
-This over-expenditure occurred because of unplanned transportation repairs and maintenance and environmental protection expenditures.
+For the fiscal year ended June 30, 2020, the expenditures made in the Town's General Fund exceeded the authorized appropriations made by the governing board for general government and business-type activities.
+These over-expenditures occurred because of unplanned administration, transportation, repairs and maintenance, and environmental protection expenditures.
 Management and the Board will more closely review the budget reports to ensure compliance in future years.
 This is an indication that the Town is not following the preaudit requirement.
 The budget must be amended before the obligation to expend funds is incurred [G.S.
 159-13, 159-15, 159-25, 159-28(b), and 159-28(e)].
 The Policy Manual for Local Governments contains a section on budgeting that provides guidance in establishing and maintaining budgetary controls.